 Livestock, particularly cattle, are recognized contributors of bacteria and other fecal-borne pathogens in waters.
-On average, cattle and horses typically produce approximately 1.0E+11 cfu/day and 4.20E+08 cfu/day per animal of FC bacteria, respectively.
+On average, cattle and horses typically produce approximately 1.0E+11 cfu/day and 4.20E+08 cfu/day per animal of FC bacteria, respectively (USEPA 2001).
 The presence of grazing cattle and other livestock can introduce bacteria into streams via runoff from pastures or through direct defecation into waters.
 The grazing of livestock in pastures is not regulated by SCDES.

-The United States Department of Agriculture's National Agricultural Statistics Service's 2022 agricultural census reported 1,438 cattle and calves, and 503 horses and ponies in Charleston County (USDA 2024).
+The USDA National Agricultural Statistics Service's 2022 agricultural census reported 1,438 cattle and calves, and 503 horses and ponies in Charleston County (USDA 2024).
 Based on the assumption of an even distribution of cattle and horses across pasture/hay areas in Charleston County, approximate estimates of the cattle population within the TMDL watershed were calculated.
-It is estimated that cattle could contribute 5.32E+11 cfu and horses could contribute 7.69E+08 cfu per day to TMDL watersheds, with the possibility of some fraction entering the waterways (Table 4, Table 5).
+It is estimated that cattle could contribute 1.08E+12 cfu and horses could contribute 1.56E+09 cfu per day to TMDL watersheds, with the possibility of some fraction entering the waterways (Table 4, Table 5).